 These bulbs used to be the standard and for many years were the only type of bulb available.
 They give off a soft, warm glow similar to candlelight.
-Their nice ambiance isn’t enough to makeup for their terrible energy efficiency.
+Their nice ambience isn’t enough to make up for their terrible energy efficiency.
 Many countries no longer produce incandescent bulbs because of this.
-Even though they come in a wide range of color temperatures, shapes and wattage, they have a short life span, contributing to their energy inefficiency.
+Even though they come in a wide range of colour temperatures, shapes and wattage, they have a short life span, contributing to their energy inefficiency.

 Standard Fluorescent Tubes